 - The PHA shall include a description of the physical site.
 The site can be a currently vacant parcel requiring new construction, or an existing housing development in need of infill, renovation, or expansion to achieve stated community goals.

 - The PHA shall provide HUD with sufficient written background information to provide students with adequate information for producing their initial site plans.
 Photos and site maps are strongly preferred, as they would facilitate the planning process.

 - The PHA shall provide a clear problem statement to PD&R to ensure the students’ full understanding of the issues that need to be resolved.

 - The PHA must define a goal for a project that aligns with the Department’s mission.

 - The PHA must have staff time available and sufficient capacity to answer questions about the site development and to help facilitate the student visit to the site.

-Outreach to graduate schools and creation of the design issue and competition materials will take place in mid-October, and the competition will officially launch in early Fall 2019.
+Outreach to graduate schools and creation of the design issue and competition materials will take place in October, and the competition will officially launch in early November 2020.

-PD&R expects to have a PHA on board by mid-October 2019.
-It is anticipated that the site visit will occur in early March 2020, and the final competition event at HUD will be held in mid-April 2020.
+PD&R expects to have a PHA on board by early October 2020.
+The site visit will occur in early March 2021, and the final competition event at HUD will be held in mid-April 2020.
 If pandemic conditions are unsafe for travel for either the site visit and/or the final event, a virtual site tour and/or final event will be organized in place of in-person events.